pixerhp/Hatchetflair/README.md

   - https://www.youtube.com/@hatchetflair

 ## What is Hatchetflair?
-Hatchetflair is a 3D sandbox survival game, currently very early in development.
+Hatchetflair is an ambitious 3D sandbox survival game, currently very early in development.

 ### Planned content and feel of the game:
 - A focus on fun character/entity designs, and social interactions between players and with NPCs.